A young girl in a striped summer dress laughing and smiling while playing on a trampoline with a woman, outdoors with trees and blurred background.

 • Health is a fundamental human right.
 Every individual has the unalienable right to pursue and maintain their own health, free from involuntary exposure to harmful environmental factors.

-• For 96% of human existence we roamed the Savannah and our biology is not yet adapted to our modern environment.
-Evidence-based design helps us identify challenges and solutions to support optimal health, wellbeing and performance.
+• Evidence-based design helps us identify challenges and solutions to support optimal health, wellbeing and performance.

 • A woman with long blond hair and fair skin, wearing a black blazer over a white blouse, stands in front of a bookshelf filled with colorful books and artwork, smiling softly.